 Make the superclass constructor private.
 Create a static factory method with the same parameters as the superclass constructor.
 It must contain the parameter that will take the starting values of the coded type.
 Depending on this parameter, the factory method will create objects of various subclasses.
-To do so, in its code you must create a large conditional but, at least, it will be the only one when it is truly necessary; otherwise, subclasses and polymorphism will do.
+To do so, in its code you must create a large conditional but, at least, it’ll be the only one when it’s truly necessary; otherwise, subclasses and polymorphism will do.

 Create a unique subclass for each value of the coded type.
 In it, redefine the getter of the coded type so that it returns the corresponding value of the coded type.

 Delete the field with type code from the superclass.
 Make its getter abstract.